Vivint vs. ADT: Which Home Security System Should You Buy in 2023?

 1. Vivint vs. ADT: Reputation and Customer Reviews

-ADT is also a recognizable name in the home security industry with a generally positive reputation to go with it.
-While ADT reviews on Trustpilot give the company a rating of 1.2 out of 5, ADT also has far fewer total reviews than Vivint with just under 3,000 at the time of writing.
-Although it’s important to bear in mind that many people only leave reviews when they’re unhappy, there are common threads among the negative reviews, especially with regard to ADT customer service.
+ADT home security is also a recognizable name in the industry with a generally positive reputation to go with it.
+While ADT reviews on Trustpilot give the company a rating of 1.2 out of 5, ADT also has far fewer total reviews than Vivint with just over 3,800 at the time of writing.
+Although it’s important for customers to bear in mind that many people only leave reviews when they’re unhappy, there are common threads among the negative reviews, especially with regard to ADT customer service.
 That said, ADT responds to 95 percent of negative reviews, usually within 24 hours, suggesting that the company is willing to work with dissatisfied customers to help improve their experience.
-ADT’s Consumer Affairs rating of 4.0 out of 5 is much more positive with around 500 reviews.
+ADT’s Consumer Affairs rating of 4.6 out of 5 is much more positive with almost 15,000 reviews.

 Verdict: Vivint and ADT are both major players in the home security industry, but Vivint’s high number of positive reviews on sites such as Trustpilot give it the edge when it comes to reputation.